nilleiz/EpGo-Docker/README.md

 go build
 ```

-This will spit out a binary for your OS named `guide2go`
+This will spit out a binary for your OS named `epgo`

 ### Docker